AU NASI Science Lecture Series: Seismic Microzonation

-Dr. Sumer Chopra, Director, Institute of Seismological Research, Gandhinagar, delivered the AU-NASI lecture - Seismic Microzonation at the AU Auditorium.
+Dr Sumer Chopra, Director, Institute of Seismological Research, Gandhinagar, delivered the AU-NASI lecture - Seismic Microzonation at the Ahmedabad University Auditorium.
 Ahmedabad University and National Academy of Sciences, India have joined hands to bring these lectures for students.
 The AU-NASI Science Lecture Series has hosted various interesting lectures in the past by eminent persons on contemporary areas of science and technology such as the Ebola Virus, the Harappan Civilization, ISRO’s Mars Mission, The Physics behind Interstellar: The Movie, Cosmology: The Story Of Our Universe and Neuropsychology Of Navigation In Life.

-Dr. Sumer Chopra has done M.Tech from IIT, Roorkee (formerly, University of Roorkee) with Honours and PhD from Kurukshetra University in Applied Geophysics.
+Dr Sumer Chopra has done M.Tech from IIT, Roorkee (formerly, University of Roorkee) with Honours and PhD from Kurukshetra University in Applied Geophysics.
 He has qualified CSIR fellowship exam for carrying out research.
 He joined Sardar Sarovar Narmada Nigam Limited, a wholly owned company of Govt. of Gujarat and worked for 15 years where he monitored the seismic activity in the environs of Narmada dam, Asia’s biggest river valley project.
-After 2001 Bhuj earthquake, Govt. of Gujarat has established Institute of Seismological Research (ISR) at Gandhinagar with the help of World Bank.
+After the 2001 Bhuj earthquake, Govt. of Gujarat has established the Institute of Seismological Research (ISR) at Gandhinagar with the help of the World Bank.
 Dr.Chopra was deputed to ISR and later on absorbed as Scientist in ISR.
 He worked in ISR for 5 years.
 Under his leadership, ISR has established a dense network of broadband seismographs, strong motion accelerographs and permanent GPS stations all over Gujarat state.
 At ISR, he has carried out site-specific response studies for critical structures like CNG terminals, nuclear power plants and special investment regions.

 He was awarded Certificate of Merit for outstanding contribution in the field of Geosciences by Ministry of Earth Sciences, Govt. of India in 2015.
 Presently, he is Director of Institute of Seismological Research, Gandhinagar, which is one of its only kind in India fully dedicated to seismological research.